Videos, photos show Hurricane Idalia damage as catastrophic storm inundates Florida: "Our entire downtown is submerged"

 Hurricane Idalia caused heavy damage to Florida's Gulf Coast early Wednesday as the storm brought strong winds, heavy rain and dangerous flooding to the streets from Tampa to Tallahassee.

 When the storm made landfall, it was a Category 3 hurricane, according to the National Hurricane Center, with "catastrophic storm surge and damaging winds."
 Around 10 a.m. local time, it weakened to a Category 2 storm.
 The maximum sustained winds of the hurricane at that time were about 105 miles per hour, the agency said.
-Over 263,000 customers have lost power as of 10:25 a.m.
+Over 286,000 customers have lost power as of 11 a.m., while around 48,500 outages have been reported in Georgia.

 In Cedar Key, an island city of just about 700 people, torrential storm surge poured through the streets.
 The area was under a mandatory evacuation order.
 The city's fire department shared a video that showed water rushing through dark streets as more rain poured down.
 The department said that things were "going downhill fast" and noted that the power is out in the area.